Beta blockers work mainly by slowing down the heart. They do this by blocking the action of hormones like adrenaline.

 Tell a doctor straight away if you have:

-- shortness of breath with a cough that gets worse when you exercise (like walking up stairs), swollen ankles or legs, chest pain, or an irregular heartbeat – these are signs of heart problems
+- shortness of breath and a cough that gets worse when you exercise (like walking up stairs), swollen ankles or legs, or an irregular heartbeat – these can be signs of heart problems

 - shortness of breath, wheezing and tightening of your chest – these can be signs of lung problems